lukacsg/openlostcat/README.md

 ```

+References can be nested into each other.
+Cycles of references are not possible as any reference can only be used only after having been defined.

 Note: Some (sub)expressions must be preceded with two hashmarks `##` to be defined as references, depending on their intended logical level of use in category definitions (also influenced by the type of operators they contain).
-See more details later about this.
+See more details later (Section _Two types of references_) about this.

-### Default (Fallback) Category
+### Default (Fallback) Category (_true_ constant)

 The default categorization strategy is `firstMatch`, which means the rules of category definitions are evaluated for a location in the order of appearance in the JSON category catalog, and the first matching category is assigned, without further evaluation.
 If no category is matched, OpenLostCat returns the category index -1.
 By adding a default fallback category with a simple _bool constant_ rule, this can be substituted with a named category for locations not matching any of the other categories.